adomasven/safari-test/README.md

 If you go to https://www.zotero.org and press the extension button, note that message listeners for the content page still work.

-##### Bad symbol encoding (FB9154698)
+##### Bad character encoding (FB9154698)

-If you run console.log() or attempt to send via the messaging system string literals which include non-ASCII symbols from the background page they come out garbled.
-Use `Test Bad Encoding` to reproduce the bug and see `background/char-encoding.js`
+In a background script saved as UTF-8, if you run console.log() or attempt to send via the messaging system string literals that include Unicode characters, they can come out garbled.
+Adding a UTF-8 BOM to the file fixes it, but Chrome and Firefox interpret as UTF-8 without that.
+Use `Test Bad Encoding` to reproduce and see `background/char-encoding.js`

 ##### HTTP-Only cookies not available to extensions (FB9154760)